Would you believe that shy May’s first job was as an usher in a burlesque theater?

 Minnie and Irving had been married for 15 childless years and were overjoyed to finally have a beautiful baby girl.
 They lived in the Bronx at 757 Kelly Street until May was about 7.
 She grew up in a loving home and was exceptionally close to her mother throughout her life.
 Although she was an only child, she grew up near, and with, her 9 first cousins: Millie and Mollie Zucker, Wilton and Marcy Streicher, Max, Sam and Millie Pollay, and Marilyn and Merlie Streicher.
 (Her Aunt Rose and her Aunt Goldie married 2 brothers).

 Minnie was a strict mother and never allowed May to eat candy.
 Raisins were her special treat.
 She had very few toys.
 She had one doll and she made a shoe-box carriage for it.
 One day she went for a walk with her mother.
 She decided to take her doll in its shoe-box carriage with her.
 While she was looking in a store window, a man’s big foot accidently stepped on her doll and crushed it.
 She was so sad.
 Were they shopping that day on the busy Grand Concourse in the Bronx?
-She talked a lot about going there.
+They were living at 757 Kelly Street in the Bronx then.
+She talked a lot about going tto the Grand Concourse.

 When May was about 7, her family moved to 2054 78th Street in Brooklyn, NY, to the House of the Four Sisters, as it was affectionately known.
 May’s family lived upstairs in the back.
 Across the hall from them, was Minnie’s sister, Ray Pollay and her family.
 In the 2 downstairs apartments were Minnie’s sisters Rose and her youngest sister, Goldie, and their families.
 (You can read more about the House of the Four Sisters in the Laber section.)
 May’s cousin.
 Millie Pollay, lived across the hall.
 Although Millie was about 9 years younger, she remembers playing jacks in the hallway with May.